Miley Cyrus, George Clooney and Other Stars Join March for Our Lives Protests

 "It's not about the second amendment, it's about children's lives vs money in the NRA's pocket," Lakshmi, who attended a demonstration in New York City, wrote on Instagram.
 "Enough.
 Is.
 Enough."

-Paul McCartney, whose Beatles bandmate John Lennon was shot and killed in 1980, also marched in New York.
+Paul McCartney, whose Beatles band mate John Lennon was shot and killed in 1980, also marched in New York.

 "One of my best friends was killed by gun violence right around here," he told CNN.
 "So it's important to me."